GenesisFan64/Marsiano-MARS/README.md

 - Source data can be either a static image in ROM (NOTE: not RV protected) or a buffer section in RAM in any WIDTH and HEIGHT, BUT aligned in "blocks" (Usable: 4x4, 8x8, 16x16, 32x32)

 -- 256-color scalable background --
-- Infinite scaling, can repeat lines
+- Infinite scaling. uses Slave CPU for speed up the drawing process (a little...)

 -- 3D objects --
-Uses both SH2s, Reads 3D models in a custom format: Python3 .obj importer is included.
+- Uses both SH2s, Reads 3D models in a custom format: Python3 .obj importer is included.

 Sound, Genesis and 32X: